Why the Bathroom Is Actually a Great Place for Plants

 Matching Plant to Bathroom

-- Bright window: Bird of paradise, orchid, Boston fern, calathea
+• Bright window, regular plant-checking routine: Bird of paradise, orchid, Boston fern, calathea

-- Frosted window or medium indirect light: Peace lily, Chinese evergreen, pothos, philodendron
+• Frosted window or medium indirect light, beginner-friendly routine: Peace lily, Chinese evergreen, pothos, philodendron

-- No window: Snake plant, ZZ plant, cast iron plant, lucky bamboo
+• No window, no grow light, low-effort routine: Snake plant, ZZ plant, cast iron plant, lucky bamboo

-If you’re working with a truly dark space and want to give brighter-light plants a chance, a small grow light mounted under a cabinet or shelf opens up a lot more options.
+If you’re working with a truly dark space and want to give brighter-light plants a chance, a small grow light for indoor plants mounted under a cabinet or shelf opens up a lot more options.

 One more thing worth noting: several plants on this list, including pothos, philodendron, peace lily, and ZZ plant, are toxic to cats and dogs.
 If you share your home with pets, the cat-safe indoor plants guide is a good reference before you decide on placement.